 • Improve the throughput and response time of applications by using tasks and asynchronous operations.

-• Integrate unmanaged libraries and dynamic components into a C# application.
+• Integrate unmanaged libraries and dynamic components into a Visual C# application.

 • Examine the metadata of types by using reflection, create and use custom attributes, generate code at runtime, and manage assembly versions.

 • Encrypt and decrypt data by using symmetric and asymmetric encryption.

 Developers taking this course should already have gained some limited experience using C# to complete basic programming tasks.
 More specifically, students should have hands-on experience using C# that demonstrates their understanding of the following:

 How to name, declare, initialize and assign values to variables within an application.

 How to use: arithmetic operators to perform arithmetic calculations involving one or more variables; relational operators to test the relationship between two variables or expressions; logical operators to combine expressions that contain relational operators.

 How to create the code syntax for simple programming statements using C# language keywords and recognize syntax errors using the Visual Studio IDE.